Note: If you’re looking for the COVID-19 Grantmaking Program, click here.

 Please refer to our annual reports for a listing of grants awarded during the past several years.

 - Grants are made to non-profit agencies located in the Community Foundation service area which includes the Greater Aurora Area, the TriCities, and Kendall County in the State of Illinois.
 Consideration is also given to non-profit agencies outside of the service area that can show significant impact on residents within the service area.
+Churches, congregations, and other member organizations are generally not eligible to apply.

 - Grants shall be made for capital purposes only.